genaim/TP2_2425/practicas/P1/enunciado_en.md

 by comparing them all pairwise and by searching to see if any of the code of any of them is copied from other sources on the Internet[^1] or previous years assignment.
-Any plagiarism detected will be treated asa grade of zero for the TP2-course exam session (*convocatoria*) to which the assignment belongs.
+Any plagiarism detected will be treated as a grade of zero for the TP2-course exam session (*convocatoria*) to which the assignment belongs.

 If you decide to store your code in a remote repository, e.g. in a